-A chart is a graphical representation of tabular data.
-Visualizing data through charts helps to uncover patterns, trends, relationships, and structure in data that may otherwise be difficult to see as raw numbers in a table.
-Use charts in conjunction with maps to explore your data or to help tell a story.
+A chart is a graphical representation of data.
+Visualizing data through charts helps to uncover patterns, trends, relationships, and structure in data.
+Use charts together with maps to explore your data and help tell a story.

 - Manage the charts associated with the layers in your maps.